 In March 2020, the World Health Organization characterized COVID-19 as a pandemic, and the President of the United States declared the COVID-19 outbreak a national emergency.
-Authorities throughout the world have implemented measures to contain or mitigate the spread of the virus, including at various times physical distancing, travel bans and restrictions, closure of non-essential businesses, quarantines, work-from-home directives, mask requirements, shelter-in-place orders and vaccination programs.
-Despite these efforts, COVID-19 has persisted, has mutated into new variants, and is expected to become endemic.
-Additionally, new waves of COVID-19 or its variants could cause the reinstatement of such restrictions and limitations.
-The impact of COVID-19 and its variants, including direct and indirect economic effects as a result of inflation, supply chain disruptions and labor shortages, have been and remain unpredictable.
-We are unable to fully evaluate the ever-changing impact of the coronavirus outbreak on our business, but coronavirus may continue to affect our ability to complete enrollment for our clinical trials and may slow our ability to conduct our clinical trials in a timely manner or to conduct research and development of our complement programs in our planned time frame.
+The outbreak has resulted in governments around the world implementing stringent measures to help control the spread of the virus, including quarantines, "shelter in place" and "stay at home" orders, travel restrictions, business curtailments, school closures, and other measures.
+We are unable to fully evaluate the ever-changing impact of the coronavirus outbreak on our business, but coronavirus may continue to affect our ability to complete enrollment for our clinical trials and may slow our ability to conduct research and development of our complement programs in our planned timeframe.
 The extent to which the coronavirus impacts our operations will continue to evolve and depends on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration and severity of the outbreak, and the actions that may be required to contain the coronavirus or treat its impact.
-In particular, as a result of the COVID-19 pandemic, we may continue to experience supply-chain disruptions and enrollment challenges that could negatively impact our business, preclinical studies, drug manufacturing and clinical trials including:
+In particular, as a result of the COVID-19 pandemic, we may continue to experience supply-chain disruptions that could negatively impact our business, preclinical studies, drug manufacturing and clinical trials including:

-- delays or difficulties in enrolling potential trial participants in our clinical trials; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - diversion of healthcare resources away from the conduct of clinical trials; - interruption of key clinical trial activities, such as clinical trial site data monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others or interruption of clinical trial subject visits and study procedures, which may impact the integrity of subject data and clinical study endpoints; - interruption or delays in the operations of the Food and Drug Administration, European Medicines Agency or other regulatory authorities, which may impact review and approval timelines; - interruption of, or delays in receiving, supplies of our product candidates from our contract manufacturing organizations due to staffing shortages, production slowdowns or stoppages and disruptions in delivery systems; - interruptions in preclinical studies due to restricted or limited operations at laboratory facilities;
+- delays or difficulties in enrolling potential trial participants in our clinical trials; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - diversion of healthcare resources away from the conduct of clinical trials; - interruption of key clinical trial activities, such as clinical trial site data monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others or interruption of clinical trial subject visits and study procedures, which may impact the integrity of subject data and clinical study endpoints; - interruption or delays in the operations of the Food and Drug Administration, European Medicines Agency or other regulatory authorities, which may impact review and approval timelines; - interruption of, or delays in receiving, supplies of our product candidates from our contract manufacturing organizations due to staffing shortages, production slowdowns or stoppages and disruptions in delivery systems; - interruptions in preclinical studies due to restricted or limited operations at laboratory facilities; - suspension or termination of our clinical trials for various reasons, such as a finding that the participants are being exposed to infectious diseases like COVID-19 or the participants involved in our clinical trials have become infected with COVID-19;

-- suspension or termination of our clinical trials for various reasons, such as a finding that the participants are being exposed to infectious diseases like COVID-19 or the participants involved in our clinical trials have become infected with COVID-19; - limitations on employee resources that would otherwise be focused on the conduct of our preclinical studies and clinical trials, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; and - material delays and complications with respect to our research and development programs.
+- limitations on employee resources that would otherwise be focused on the conduct of our preclinical studies and clinical trials, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; and - material delays and complications with respect to our research and development programs.